The flip map and involutions on Khovanov homology: Strongly invertible knots

 It would be interesting to compare the Tate complexes from transvergent and intravergent diagrams.
 Conjecture \ref{prop: equivariant si same} would imply that two $^{vh}E$ spectral sequences coincide.
 However, the conjectural quasi-isomorphism there is not filtered with respect to the vertical filtration, so it would not give the desired quasi-isomorphism between the $E^3$ pages.
 See Figure \ref{fig: tate ss} for illustration.

 \begin{quest} Do the $^{hv}E$ spectral sequences from the Tate complexes of transvergent and intravergent diagrams coincide with each other? \end{quest}

 A positive answer to this question would provide an approach to \cite[Question 6.5]{lobb2021refinement} that if the $\cag$ spectral sequence collapses at the $E^3$ page, and hence prove a Smith-type inequality for Khovanov homology of the transvergent diagram.
-Again, this would require progress on higher order naturality of Khovanov homology.
+Again, this seems to require progress on higher order naturality of Khovanov homology.